-Video Camera Use on School Premises
+Video Camera Use for Security Purposes

 The Central Lyon Community School District Board of Directors has authorized the use of video cameras on school premises.
 The video cameras will be used to monitor student behavior and ensure the safety of all students.